-However, it is also important to understand that, just as we cannot remove the risk of falling out of a raft on a river trip, we also cannot completely remove the risks from COVID-19 on a trip – that would be impossible in the current situation.
+NOTE: It is important to understand that, just as we cannot remove the risk of falling out of a raft on a river trip, we also cannot completely remove the risks from COVID-19 on a trip – that would be impossible in the current situation.
 Going on our trips means that guests assume the inherent risks associated with COVID-19 during the current pandemic.

-And people that are considered “high risk” as defined by the CDC, including those 65 years and older, or who have underlying medical conditions, should seriously consider whether the additional risks make it worth joining a trip this season.
+Unvaccinated people that are considered “high risk” as defined by the CDC (Center for Disease Control), including those 65 years and older, or who have underlying medical conditions, should seriously consider the additional risks inherent in joining a trip.

 Before all trips guests will be asked the following: